plone/training/dexterity_2.rst

 Add collection criteria
 -----------------------

-To be able to search content in collection using the new indexes we would have to register them as criteria for the querystring-widget that collection use.
+To be able to search content in collections using the new indexes we would have to register them as criteria for the querystring-widget that collections use.

 Add a new file ``profiles/default/registry.xml``